jaydson/jaydson.com/content/en/post/2019/github-quer-preservar-o-legado-open-source-por-1000-anos.md

 author: Jaydson Gomes
 categories:
 - vlog
-- programacao
+- programming
 - github
 - open-source
 date: "2019-11-25T11:00:17Z"
 draft: false
 micro: true
-slug: github-quer-preservar-o-legado-open-source-por-1000-anos
+slug: github-wants-to-preserve-the-open-source-legacy-for-1000-years!
 tags:
 - vlog
-- programacao
+- programming
 - github
 - open-source
-title: O GitHub quer preservar o legado open source por 1000 anos!
+title: GitHub wants to preserve the open source legacy for 1000 years!
 ---
-Mais um vídeo para o canal da [BrazilJS](https://www.youtube.com/user/BrazilJS).
+Video for the [BrazilJS](https://www.youtube.com/user/BrazilJS) channel. (video in portuguese)
-O GitHub quer preservar o legado open source por 1000 anos! 😮
+GitHub wants to preserve the open source legacy for 1000 years! 😮

-O movimento open source mudou a indústria do desenvolvimento de software.
+The open source movement has changed the software development industry.
-Nas últimas décadas criamos soluções incríveis.
+In the last decades we have created amazing solutions.
-Mas como podemos garantir que todo esse esforço e revolução não seja perdido em casos extremos, como catástrofes, ou até mesmo o esquecimento do que foi feito na história ao longo dos anos?
+But how can we ensure that all this effort and revolution is not lost in extreme cases, such as disasters, or even forgetting what has been done in history over the years?
-O GitHub tem um plano bem megalomaníaco para isso.
+GitHub has a pretty megalomaniacal plan for it.

 {{< youtube _iRGS_Udut8 >}}